What is PSD2?

 PSD2 is something that so-called ordinary people should be very happy about.
 It works hugely in favor of customers curbing financial institutions by enforcing very strict regulations.
 Complaints processing rules leave no doubt that customers are going to be better protected.

 However, what might be even more interesting is the more subtle change.
 If information is power, then power is definitely granted to the clients now.
 Banks have to present their offers in a clear and consistent manner.
 And this being only the beginning with all the third-party apps that will help people manage their budget.
-It is predicted that we are on the verge of an era of very personal banking with the use of modern technology.
+It is predicted that we are on the verge of an era of very personal banking, largely driven by advancements in bank APIs.

 There is also the other side of this story.
 New regulations welcome new players entering the market.
 This is the best time to introduce innovative financial services.
 TPPs that already exist have the possibility to expand internationally and there is plenty of room for new players.